Credit Guide and Privacy Statement

 - we exchange information with your legal or financial advisers or other representatives.

-When the law authorises or requires collection of information
+When the law authorizes or requires the collection of information

-Some law may require us to collect personal information about you.
+Some laws may require us to collect personal information about you.
 For example, we may require your information to verify your identity under Australian Anti-Money Laundering law.

 How your information may be used